 Parenting is exhausting.
 In fact, if you’re not tired, you’re not doing it right.
 And thus forgetfulness becomes part of the norm when you are living off minimal sleep.

-Come and share a laugh at our check list of things that all parents have most likely done during their state of sleep deprivation.
+Here’s our checklist of all the things that parents have most likely done during their state of sleep deprivation:

 1. Put cat food in your child’s sandwich rather than tuna.